No Boundaries International

-No Boundaries International is a 501(c)3 non-profit, faith-based organization headquartered in Edmond, Oklahoma that provides speakers, training, medical assistance and evangelism.
-They works in countries such as Sierra Leone, West Africa, Haiti, Israel, Mexico, and inner city Oklahoma City.
+No Boundaries International is a 501(c)(3) non-profit, faith-based organization headquartered in Edmond, Oklahoma that provides speakers, training, medical assistance and evangelism.
+They operate in the countries of Sierra Leone, West Africa, Haiti, Israel, Mexico, and inner city Oklahoma City.

 History

 No Boundaries International was incorporated in 2006 by Lori Basey and Sandy Orchard.
 Basey graduated from the University of Oklahoma with a Bachelor of Science in Occupational Therapy and from the unaccredited Christian Life School of Theology with a Doctorate in Ministry, and began practice as a licensed therapist in Oklahoma in 1991, with specialties in acute psychiatric care, including trauma counseling.
 Orchard graduated from Point Loma College with a Bachelor of Science in Nursing.
 Basey and Orchard met in 2002.

 Mission

-The group's main goals are to free people from dependence on outside help and encourage self-sufficiency.
-Core principles include the conviction that every person deserves life's basic necessities.
+The group states that its main goals are to free people from dependence on outside help and encourage self-sufficiency.
+Stated core principles include the conviction that every person deserves life's basic necessities.
 The group also emphasizes inner healing, training, medical help, and evangelism.